ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 ## Technical specifications for FortiGate Security Appliance
 {: #fsa_considerations-specs}

-The following components are ordered and included in the FortiGate Security Appliance service:
+The following components are included in the FortiGate Security Appliance service:

 ### Hardware
 {: #fsa_considerations-hardware}